-Overall, under the assumption of normality, the predictive densities of simple averaging and BMA models are among the best calibrated, in spite of the target variable which we consider.
-The occasional failings are associated mainly with the higher (greater than first) moments of the PITs when we use the simple average model to forecast inflation at the one-year-ahead forecast horizon, and with a lack of uniformity of the PITs at the one-quarter-ahead forecast horizon.
-Similarly, the BMA also performs fairly well for output growth, although it fails uniformity for the one-quarter-ahead forecast horizon, and stability for one-year-ahead.
+Overall, under the assumption of normality, predictive densities of simple averaging and BMA models are among the best calibrated despite the target variable we consider.
+The occasional failings are mainly associated with the higher (greater than first) moments of the PITs when we use the simple average model to forecast inflation at the one-year-ahead forecast horizon and lack of uniformity of the PITs at the one-quarter ahead forecast horizon.
+Similarly, the BMA performs fairly well for output growth as well, though it fails uniformity for one-quarter-ahead and stability for one-year-ahead forecast horizons.

-An analysis which is similar in spirit to the one considered in this paper is that of Clements and Smith (2000).
-However, there are several differences between our work and theirs.
-First, they focus only on forecasting output growth and unemployment, and do not consider forecasts of inflation, which is another important variable for which we are interested in the predictive density.
-Furthermore, unlike our paper, they do not consider a large data set of macroeconomic predictors, nor a large selection of models, and focus instead on linear and non-linear univariate models and vector autoregressions with selected predictors.
-Finally, their paper (like most papers that evaluate density forecasts, starting from Diebold et al., 1998) focuses on testing the uniformity and uncorrelatedness of the PITs, whereas we also formally test the hypothesis of identical distributions over time.
+An analysis similar in spirit to the one considered in this paper is that of Clements and Smith (2000).
+There are several differences between our work and theirs, however.
+First, they focus only on forecasting output growth and unemployment, and do not consider inflation forecasts, which is another important variable whose predictive density we are interested in.
+Furthermore, unlike our paper, they do not consider a large data set of macroeconomic predictors nor a large selection of models, and focus instead on linear and non-linear univariate models and vector autoregressions with selected predictors.
+Finally, their paper (as well as most papers that evaluate density forecasts, starting from Diebold, Gunther and Tay, 1998) focuses on testing uniformity and uncorrelatedness of the PITs, whereas we also formally test the hypothesis of identical distribution over time.

-Our paper is also related to the study by Clark (2011), who, however, focused on evaluating density forecasts from BVARs, whereas we also focus on the linear models and use a rich data set of predictors considered by Stock and Watson (2003).
-Importantly, unlike Clark (2011), our objective is not to improve the forecasting models (which Clark accomplishes by allowing for stochastic volatility): rather, we consider models that are used extensively in the literature and test whether their density forecasts, based on the commonly used normal approximation, are correctly specified.
+Our paper is also related to Clark (2011) who, however, focuses on evaluating density forecasts from BVARs, whereas we in addition focus on the linear models and a rich data set of predictors considered by Stock and Watson (2003).
+Importantly, unlike Clark (2011), our objective is not to improve forecasting models (which in Clark's (2011) paper is accomplished by allowing for stochastic volatility): rather, we consider models that are extensively used in the literature and test whether their density forecasts based on the commonly used normal approximation are correctly specified.